 The Pill… No Breast Cancer Risk

 The latest news on the Pill is that it is safe.
-According to a study reported in the June 27 New England Journal of Medicine there is no evidence that oral contraceptive use increases breast cancer risk.
+According to a study reported in the June 27 New England Journal of Medicine there is no evidence that oral contraceptive use increases this cancer risk.

 DDT & Breast Cancer Risk

 DDT was banned in the United States as a pesticide in 1972.
-The debate about whether this chemical is still causing breast cancer has not died down.
+The debate about whether this chemical is still causing this cancer has not died down.
 A new study adds evidence that there may be a link.

-Is the Sponge for You?
+Is The Sponge For You?